 The current IPA energy procurement strategy involves procurement of hedges to meet a portion of the hedging requirements over a three year period and includes two procurement events in which the July and August peak requirements will be hedged at 106%, while the remaining peak and off-peak requirements will be hedged at 100%.
-In the Spring 2020 procurement event, 106% of the July and August expected peak, 100% of the July and August off-peak, 100% of the July and August off-peak, 100% of the July and Off-peak and off-peak requirements for the 2020-2021 Delivery Year will be targeted for procurement.
-The Fall 2020 procurement event will bring the targeted hedge levels to 100% for October through May of the 2020-2021 Delivery Year.
-A portion of the targeted hedge levels for the 2021-2022 and the 2022-2023 Delivery Years of 50% and 25%, respectively, will be acquired spread on an equal basis in the spring and fall procurement events.
+In the Spring 2021 procurement event, 106% of the July and August expected peak, 100% of the July and August off-peak, 100% of the Jule and September peak and off-peak, and 75% of the October through May peak and off-peak requirements for the 2021-2022 Delivery Year will be targeted for procurement.
+The Fall 2021 procurement event will bring the targeted hedge levels to 100% for October through May of the 2021-2022 Delivery Year.
+A portion of the targeted hedge levels for the 2022-2023 and the 2023-2024 Delivery Years of 50% and 25%, respectively, will be acquired spread on an equal basis in the spring and fall procurement events.